Working with Dissociation: Advanced Topics

-Catherine’s approach to working with trauma and dissociation is grounded in neurobiology, and is therapeutically integrative, involving strategies from Internal Family Systems Therapy, the Model of Structural Dissociation, Schema Therapy, Coherence Therapy, EMDR and other evidence-based approaches.
+This training is for mental health practitioners who have prior experience working with clients with complex trauma and dissociative disorders, who are looking to hone their advanced level skills in offering parts work interventions.
+Catherine’s approach to working with trauma and dissociation is grounded in neurobiology, and is therapeutically integrative, involving strategies from Internal Family Systems Therapy, the Model of Structural Dissociation, Schema Therapy, Coherence therapy and other evidence-based approaches.
 She also synthesises wisdom from experienced clinicians, including Kathy Steele, Janina Fisher, Richard Kluft, and Frank Putnam, among others.
-The training is a mix of didactic and interactive experiential demonstrations, and includes treatment demonstrations and insights from her own clinical work.
+The training is a mix of didactic and interactive experiential demonstrations, and Catherine includes insights from her own clinical work.

 Detailed Content Summary